kokalikesboba/kokaGL/README.md

 You can find design goals, quirks, and documentations on the [wiki](https://github.com/kokalikesboba/kokaGL/wiki) tab.

 <img src="meta/readme_img1.png" width="250"/>
-TODO: Image above is is borked unavailable cuz at the minute after a parser rework. :(
+TODO: Can't take a better photo, the program is borked as of this README.md commit.

 # Features:
 - GLTF File Parsing and loading.